Calculating your startup costs is crucial when it comes to launching your small business.

 Here’s how to create a startup costs checklist, estimate your startup expenses, finance these costs and use them to claim business-tax deductions.

-Typical Startup Costs for a Small Business
+Types of Startup Costs for a Small Business

 A comprehensive list of expenses should include both fixed and variable costs.

-Fixed costs for a startup business are expenses that don’t vary regardless of how many units of your product or service you sell.
+- Fixed costs for a startup business are expenses that don’t vary regardless of how many units of your product or service you sell.
 These include costs such as labor, marketing, rent and utilities.

-Variable costs change depending on how many units of your product you sell.
+- Variable costs change depending on how many units of your product you sell.
 These can include the actual cost of your product, shipping fees and sales commissions.

 - Incorporation fees: These need to be filed with your state of incorporation.